circuscode/hello-dolly-for-your-song/readme.txt

 * Display a random line of a custom text in your blog as shortcode
 * Display a random line of a custom text in your theme as template tag
 * Display a random line of a custom text in the blog administration
-* Integration into the WordPress REST API
+* Integration into WordPress REST API
 * Options Page to define a custom song text
 * Hidden Options
 * Languages: English, German, Spanish, French, Indonesian